HR-DataLab-Healthcare/RESEARCH_SUPPORT/PROJECTS/Harnessing the Power of Gen-AI in Research/README.md

 | Development Environments | Replit | • Browser-based IDE<br>• LLM API experimentation<br>• Collaborative coding<br>• Rapid prototyping | Developers, Beginners, AI Enthusiasts |

 <br>
 By reducing technical barriers, rapid prototyping tools like "Flowise"  and "Vertex AI" allow healthcare professionals to focus on their domain expertise rather than solving complex coding problems.
-This paves the way for more accessible and widespread adoption of Geneartive AI in healthcare.
+This paves the way for more accessible and widespread adoption of Generative AI in healthcare.

 <br>